-For accepted students, specific immunizations, background checks, CPR certification (American Heart Association BLS Provider OR American Red Cross BLS for Healthcare Provider course ONLY), health insurance and documentation of a current eye exam are required and must remain current while in the program.
-Additional prerequisites (e.g. drug screening/finger printing) may be required dependent on site-specific student prerequisites.
-All requirements will be at the students' expense.
+For accepted students, specific immunizations, criminal background checks, CPR certification (Basic Life Support (BLS) Provider by American Heart Association (AHA) OR Basic Life Support (BLS) for Healthcare Providers from American Red Cross (ARC) ONLY), and health insurance, are required by the program.
+Additional requirements could include but not limited to; drug screening/ finger printing, state background checks, and COVID-19 vaccinations dependent on clinical site-specific student prerequisites. \All requirements must remain current while in the program and will be at the students' expense.

-Licensure requirements for dental hygienists include successful completion of the Dental Hygiene National Board Examination and a regional clinical examination, i.e. CRDTS, WREB.
+Licensure requirements for dental hygienists include successful completion of the Dental Hygiene National Board Examination and a regional clinical examination, i.e., CRDTS, WREB.
 Individual states have additional licensure requirements.
 A criminal background check will be required and a felony conviction may affect state licensure.